nanny-on/agent/README.md

 Welcome to Nanny-On Open Source Project
 =======================================

-Nanny-On is an application control program using adaptive whitelisting technologies.
+Nanny-On is an application control program taking advantage of adaptive whitelisting technologies.
 Generally, application control programs enhance security features and availability of embedded systems such as POS, CD/ATM, ICS(Industrial Control System), etc.
 However, we wish to extend the target system to personal and server computers.